-If you're a high school senior, junior or even sophomore, then fall is the season for college fairs.
-These events are the perfect opportunity for you and your parents to get acquainted with the college admissions process and gather information on universities that interest you.
+College fairs can be a great opportunity for you and your parents to get acquainted with the college admissions process and gather information on universities that interest you.
 You'll also get a chance to meet with college representatives and ask questions in person.

-Here are some things you can do to gear up for your first college fair so you can get the most out of the experience and make a good impression.
+Here are some things you can do to get the most out of the college fair experience and make a good impression.

 College fairs are a great opportunity to get some face time with college representatives, and in most cases, it's someone who works in the admissions office.
 Showing up with a list of thoughtful questions will make you stand out in a good way, and score you valuable intel on each school.
 Some smart questions to ask might include: